Sydney-Informatics-Hub/Parabricks-Genomics-nf/SCRATCHPAD.md

 # 06.03.24
 - Functioning glnexus joint genotyping on all variants, not just PASS - should this work on PASS sites only?
 Shouldn't matter.
-- TODO extracting PASS variants as per [Deepvariant](https://github.com/google/deepvariant/issues/278) filtering?
+- Not extracting PASS variants as per [Deepvariant](https://github.com/google/deepvariant/issues/278) filtering

+# 08.03.24
+- Variant calling, joint genotyping complete
+- BCF to VCF conversion complete
+- TODO VEP annotations process.
+Downloading the cache via a container and nf process is proving tricky
+- TODO VEP annotation process needs a pre-downloaded cache, ew